TomVodopivec/TD-Tree-Search/README.md

 TD-Tree-Search
 ==============

-The C++ framework for the TDTS paper intended for IEEE TCIAIG
+The C++ framework for the "From MCTS to RL and back" paper for JAIR